banda-health/idempiere-docker/README.md

 	* IDEMPIERE_PORT
 	* POSTGRES_PORT
 	* IDEMPIERE_SSL_PORT

+Also, the project defaults to running in a CI pipeline.
+To undo this, remove the `CI` assignment in your `.env` file.

 ## Unit Testing
 It is a good idea to make sure that the DB is created each time, so make use of the environment variable mentioned under [DB Initialization](#db-initialization) above.